manuGil/online-core/docs/source/radiometric-ops.rst

       :align: center

 Task 2.14
-   In the Processing Toolbox, use the **r.mfilter** tool of GRASS  to detect edges in specific direction.
+   In the Processing Toolbox, use the **r.mfilter** tool of GRASS  to detect edges in a specific direction.
 Use the file ``NW-SE_3x3.txt`` as *Filter file*.

    Check the results and confirm that one of the runways of the *Twente Airport*  was not detected at all!
-Also confirm that the edges of the main runway were detected by returning  positive values on one side of the runway and a negative  on the other.
-This is because the results of this filter show correlation with the positive and  negative weights in the kernel.
+Also, confirm that the edges of the main runway were detected.
+The result should show positive values on one side of the runway and a negative on the other.
+This is because of the correlation of the results with the positive and negative weights in the kernel.

    Notice also, that the edges in the resulting layer have a slope and a direction.
 In this case the kernel has detected edges in the SW-NE direction.